Alkanes physical properties header image

 Trends in the physical properties of the alkanes

-Many of the physical properties of the alkanes depend on the size of the particular alkane molecule, these properties include: boiling and melting points, viscosity and flammability.
-Now viscosity is simply how runny or how easily a substance will flow and flammability which is how readily a substance catches fire.
-These properties are particularly important for hydrocarbons since their main use is as fuels.
+Many of the physical properties of the alkanes depend on the size of the particular alkane molecule.
+These properties include: their boiling and melting points as well as viscosity.
+We’ll also look at how easily different alkane molecules ignite and burn, that is how flammable they are.
+Now the viscosity of a liquid is simply how runny or how easily it will flow and flammability is how readily a substance catches fire.
+These two particular properties are important for hydrocarbons since their main use is as fuels.

 The melting and boiling points of the alkanes

-The other physical properties which we will look at are the trends and patterns in the melting and boiling points of the alkanes.
+Let's start with looking at the trends and patterns in the melting and boiling points of the alkanes.
 The table below shows the melting and boiling points of the first 10 alkanes; can you spot any trends or patterns in the data?

-alkane molecular formula boiling point/0C melting point point/0C state at room temperature
+alkane molecular formula boiling point/°C melting point/°C state at room temperature

 methane CH4 -161 -182 gas